Priyanshu19Mishra/Current-Mood-Detection/README.md

 Image  folder cover all the visuals of the dataset.
 Various parameters of the categories has been shared through the graphs.

+The python file named as "Psychology Using GRU" shows the implementation using GRU architecture.